-- 5.1 Oversubscription criteria are used to establish an order of priority for allocating places when the number of applications for places exceeds the number of places available. - 5.2 Children who have a statement of special educational needs will be admitted to the school named in the statement over and above the oversubscription criteria. - 5.3 The oversubscription criteria for community primary schools are published in the relevant composite prospectus as follows: - (i) Children in care and children formerly in care.\ - (ii) Siblings (pupils with elder brothers or sisters already attending the preferred school and expected to continue at the school in the following school year.
-This includes full, half or step brothers and sisters and foster brothers and sisters who are living at the same address as part of the same family unit) - (iii) Pupils for whom advice from a medical practitioner or psychologist has been provided by the parents/carers at the time of application in support of admission to a particular school, which, in the council's view, justifies admission to the preferred school.
-The council, if it is considered appropriate, will seek the views of the school medical officer or educational psychologist in the event of parents requesting admission on medical or psychological grounds. - (iv) Pupils living nearest to the school measured as a direct distance from the child's permanent place of residence to the school measured using a geographical Information address point system based on the local and property gazetteer.
+- 5.1 Oversubscription criteria are used to establish an order of priority for allocating places when the number of applications for places exceeds the number of places available. - 5.2 Children who have an Education, Health and Care Plan will be admitted to the school named in the plan over and above the oversubscription criteria. - 5.3 The oversubscription criteria for community primary schools are published in the relevant composite prospectus as follows: - 1.
+Children in care and children previously in care. - Siblings (pupils with elder brothers or sisters already attending the preferred school and expected to continue at the school in the following school year.
+This includes full, half or step brothers and sisters and foster brothers and sisters who are living at the same address as part of the same family unit) - 3.
+Pupils for whom advice from a medical practitioner or psychologist has been provided by the parents/carers at the time of application in support of admission to a particular school, which, in the council's view, justifies admission to the preferred school.
+The council, if it is considered appropriate, will seek the views of the school medical officer or educational psychologist in the event of parents requesting admission on medical or psychological grounds. - 4.
+Pupils living nearest to the school measured as a direct distance from the child's permanent place of residence to the school measured using a geographical Information address point system based on the local and property gazetteer.
 This measures straight line (direct) distances from the address point of the permanent place of residence to the address point of the school.